Avmb/inverse_scaling_prize_code_identifier_swap/README.md

 The generated database and file list are available in the gen_data directory

-After the download is complete, run filter_functions_with_docstrings_and_shuffle.py and generate_examples.py to generate the dataset.
+After the download is complete, run `filter_functions_with_docstrings_and_shuffle.py` and `generate_examples.py` to generate the dataset.
 We arbitrary cut off the dataset at 1000 examples.
-Run generate_examples_no_builtins.py to generate the alternate dataset where non-builtin functions are swapped.
-Both datasets are available in the cc_4_0_licensed/ directory.
+Run `generate_examples_no_builtins.py` to generate the alternate dataset where non-builtin functions are swapped.
+Both datasets are available in the `cc_4_0_licensed/` directory.
-This code depends on astunparse 1.6.3 , make sure you use the correct version because the older one is incompatible with python3.8 .
+This code depends on `astunparse 1.6.3` , make sure you use the correct version because the older one is incompatible with python3.8 .

 ## Evaluation

-For our main experiments, clone our modified version of the Inverse Scaling Prize repository inverse-scaling-eval-pipeline and follow the instructions.
-The experiments directory contains a jupyter notebook to generate the plots in the paper.
+For our main experiments, clone our modified version of the Inverse Scaling Prize repository `inverse-scaling-eval-pipeline` and follow the instructions.
+The `experiments/` directory contains a jupyter notebook to generate the plots in the paper.

-For our experiments on the Chat LLMs, use the jupyter notebook in the eval_chat_llms directory.
+For our experiments on the Chat LLMs, use the jupyter notebook in the `eval_chat_llms/` directory.

 ## Results